RESOStandards/web-api-commander/README.md

 * Data Dictionary
 * Web API Core

+**Note**: Data Dictionary testing is now handled by the [**RESO Certification Utils**](https://github.com/RESOStandards/reso-certification-utils) command-line utility.
+The Commander still works for metadata validation, but will be retired in the near future and the new tools merged into this repository.

 ## [Command-Line OData Web API Tools](/doc/CLI.md)
 The RESO Commander contains command line tools for working with OData Web APIs.
 This section covers how to validate metadata, make requests, and generate sample requests for testing.